johanv/blog.johanv.org/posts/why-linux-for-real.rst

 The only way to keep an eye on the behaviour of your devices is using open source software.
 Unfortunately, I cannot choose which software is used in my car.
 But on my PC, I can.
-And I'd like to defend this freedom as long as possible.
+And I'd like to `defend this freedom as long as I can <http://youtu.be/iaf3Sl2r3jE>`_.

 Work in progress
 ================